veitveit/CrossTalkMapper/README.md

 ### ctm-functions/

-Contains the source file for CrossTalkMapper that allows the CrossTalkMapper functions to be imported in an R script.
+Contains the source file for PTM-CrossTalkMapper that allows the CrossTalkMapper functions to be imported in an R script.

 ### data/